denoland/docs/runtime/manual/runtime/builtin_apis.md

-# Built-in API
+# Deno namespace APIs

 The global Deno namespace contains APIs that are not web standard, including APIs for reading from files, opening TCP sockets, serving HTTP, and executing subprocesses, etc.

 For a full list of Deno Built-in APIs, see the [reference](https://deno.land/api?s=Deno).
 Below we highlight some of the most important.

 ## Errors

-The Deno runtime comes with
-[20 error classes](https://deno.land/api#Errors) that can be raised in response to a number of conditions.
+The Deno runtime comes with [20 error classes](https://deno.land/api#Errors) that can be raised in response to a number of conditions.

 Some examples are: